 Apple’s iPad Pro 9.7 follows very closely in the footsteps of previous iterations in the 10-inch iPad line.
 With just a few updates from the iPad Air 2 before it, we would only really like to highlight the new placement of the bottom edge firing speakers, paired by two new speakers up on the top edge, the two-tone LED flash and the now protruding camera sensor.
 Aside from those, it would be hard to choose between the two at first glance.

-On the Microsoft side, the Surface Pro 4 rocks a larger 12.3-inch display, this plastic backed device, with a vented design along the edge, it a little more rough around the edges, but in an industrial design sort of way.
-It is obviously that making a tool to get the job done was made a priority over making a pretty tablet – we think this was a good approach, even if we don’t have the most photogenic device around.
+On the Microsoft side, the Surface Pro 4 rocks a larger 12.3-inch display, this plastic backed device, with a vented design along the edge, it a little rougher around the edges, but in an industrial design sort of way.
+It is obvious that making a tool to get the job done was made a priority over making a pretty tablet – we think this was a good approach, even if we don’t have the most photogenic device around.

 A big difference in these two tablets is that the Surface Pro 4 was designed primarily to operate in the landscape orientation.
 When viewed in portrait mode, your front facing camera lives on the right side of the display, connector for Surface Cover keyboard lives on the left edge with full size USB, Mini DisplayPort and reversible power/dock connector on the bottom edge.